DmxLarchey/Introduction-to-Coq/HANOI.md

 ## Expectations and Timetable

-The project starts March 23th 2021 and lasts two month.
-It is an **individual project** and students will be required to send a completed project file to me [Dominique Larchey-Wendling](mailto:larchey@loria.fr) after that two month period has expired.
+The project starts April 12th 2021 and lasts one month.
+It is an **individual project** and students will be required to send a completed project file to me [Dominique Larchey-Wendling](mailto:larchey@loria.fr) after that one month period has expired.
 The deadline for sending the completed project file is **May 17, 2021**.
 Please contact me if you have any question or difficulty regarding the project.